Ctrl-Alt-Tea/AFK-Mouse-Mover/README.md

 ## Advanced Usage:
 - Download the .py file
-- Create an alias to run app using your preferred command
+- Create an alias to run app using your preferred command in terminal such as "afk"
   - This method requires Python 3 or greater to be installed
   - Addtionally the pyautogui Python module is required